Greg Olsen (American football)

-Gregory Walter Olsen (born March 11, 1985) is an American football sportscaster and former tight end who played for 14 seasons in the National Football League (NFL).
-He played college football at the University of Miami and was drafted by the Chicago Bears in the first round of the 2007 NFL Draft.
-Olsen also played for the Carolina Panthers, with whom he made three Pro Bowls, and became the first tight end in NFL history to record three consecutive seasons with at least 1,000 receiving yards.
+Gregory Walter Olsen Jr. (born March 11, 1985) is an American professional football sportscaster and former tight end who played for 14 seasons in the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Chicago Bears in the first round of the 2007 NFL draft.
+Olsen played most of his career for the Carolina Panthers, with whom he made three Pro Bowls, and became the first tight end in NFL history to record three consecutive seasons with at least 1,000 receiving yards.
 Olsen played his final season with the Seattle Seahawks in 2020.
+Following his retirement Olsen joined Fox as a sportscaster and is formerly the lead color commentator for the NFL on Fox.

-Early years
+Early life

 Olsen grew up in Wayne, New Jersey, and attended Wayne Hills High School, where he played football and basketball under his father, Chris Olsen Sr. As a high school senior he was one of three finalists for the Gatorade Player of the Year award, along with former Miami Hurricane teammate Kyle Wright.
 He was a USA Today first-team All-American as a senior in 2002.
 He finished his career with 73 receptions for 1,474 yards, and a school-record 27 touchdowns.
 He played in the 2003 U.S. Army All-American Bowl.

 Considered a five-star recruit by Rivals.com, Olsen was listed as the No. 2 tight end in the nation in 2003, and the No. 2 prospect in New Jersey behind Nate Robinson.

 In track and field, Olsen competed in the throwing events and as a sprinter.
 He recorded a personal-best time of 11.40 seconds in the 100 meters.
 He placed 2nd in the shot put event at the 2003 NJSIAA Meet of Champions, recording a career-best throw of 18.03 meters.
 He also had top-throws of 46.63 meters in the discus throw and 59.83 meters in the javelin throw.